shubho2005/codsoft/README.md

 3. Tic Tac Toe Game

 2-player console game with a 3×3 grid.
-Tracks moves, checks win conditions (rows, columns, diagonals), and detects draws.
+Tracks moves, checks win, lose or draw game conditions (rows, columns, diagonals), and detects draws.
 Used arrays, loops, and condition checking for gameplay.

 Skills Learned: